 D2 steel is a tool steel that is ‘semi – stainless’, not a true stainless steel like 10Cr15CoMoV steel, so it doesn’t have as good a resistance to rust.

-As a tool steel D2 is comparatively easier to sharpen than a carbon steel like 10Cr15CoMoV and it will hold an edge longer.
+As a tool steel D2 is comparatively easier to sharpen than a stainless steel like 10Cr15CoMoV and it will hold an edge longer.

 Both steels offer pros and cons that the buyer must assess and of course it must be factored in what the knife is to be used for.
 Different knife steels perform differently under different conditions, so the usage and habits of the buyer are important when matching customer to ‘best’ knife steel for THEIR lifestyle.